pinpoint-apm/pinpoint/pages/techdetail.md

 Earlier, we explained distributed transaction tracing.
 One way for implementing this is that developers to modify their code by themselves.
 Allow developers to add tag information when an RPC is made.
 However, it could be a burden to modify code even though such functionality is useful to developers.

 Twitter's Zipkin provides the functionality of distributed transaction tracing using modified libraries and its container (Finagle).
 However, it requires the code to be modified if needed.
 We wanted the functionality to work without code modifications and desired to ensure code-level visibility.
 To solve such problems, the bytecode instrumentation technique was adopted in Pinpoint.
-The Pinpoint agent intervenes code to make RPCs so as to automatically handle tag information.
+The Pinpoint Agent intervenes code to make RPCs so as to automatically handle tag information.

 ### Overcoming Disadvantages of Bytecode Instrumentation